fordsfords/raw_send/README.md

 ## Multicast Issues

-You migth ask whether this tool does the necessary IGMP operations in order to send multicast.
+You might ask whether this tool does the necessary IGMP operations in order to send multicast.
 The answer is that there ARE no IGMP operations necessary before sending multicast.